ovhlabs/knowledge-base/en/_posts/2014-09-29-hello-node.markdown

 docker run -it --publish 8080:80 --rm -t hello-node
 ```

 Check if all works fine, visit http://localhost:8080/hello/Docker-Fan.
-You should see womething like "Hello Docker-Fan!".
+You should see something like "Hello Docker-Fan!".

 It works on your dev machine.
 It will work on production.